 The Giant spotted hermit crab Dardanus megistos is also known as the White-spotted Hermit crab.
-They spend their lives in empty gastropod shells.
+They are one of the more colourful hermit crabs, that spend their lives in empty gastropod shells.
+In terms of looks it is hard to choose between them and the Hairy Yellow Hermit Crab.

 IN THE WILD